+After our morning visit, we travel to Gibbston.
 Lunch will be enjoyed at Gibbston Valley Winery, one of the most scenic vineyards you will ever see.
 The South Island's cold winters have produced grapes that, turned mainly into pinot noir, have gained worldwide recognition.
 The area's cheeses are also noteworthy.

-We then continue our journey to Queenstown which sites on the shores of Lake Wakatipu, set against the dramatic Southern Alps.
-The afternoon will be at leisure to explore Queenstown.
-You may wish to take the opportunity to stroll in the beautiful Queenstown Botanic Gardens, or take a boat journey up and down the lake.
+Following lunch, we return to Queenstown and the rest of the day will be at leisure for you to further explore Queenstown.
+You may wish to take the opportunity to take a boat journey up and down the lake.
 (Overnight Queenstown) BL